rsolovyeaws/moniflow/services/alert_service/README.md

-Testing is done in the separate redis conatainer
+Testing is done in the separate redis container
 ## Sample metric
 ```json
 {